Traction Control System (TCS): Design & Working explained

 The TCS, then, immediately sends a signal to apply brakes to that particular wheel.
 Thus, the traction control system avoids the wheel-slip; allowing the driver to accelerate under control.
 There are some other ways also by which Traction Control System can avoid wheel spinning such as reducing the engine power delivered to the spinning wheel or cutting off the fuel supply to some engine cylinders etc.

 A common misconception about the traction control system is that it prevents the wheel from sticking in the snow.
-But this is not true as the TCS does not have the ability to increase the wheel traction above its normal range.
-However, the use of TCS is especially useful for people driving on the snow-covered roads regularly.
+But this is not true as the system does not have the ability to increase the wheel traction above its normal range.
+However, the use of TCS is especially useful for people driving on snow-covered roads regularly.

 Watch Mazda Traction Control system (TCS) in action: